 It is very tough for parents to take away screen time and access to digital devices from teens.
 Parents don’t realize that suddenly snatching the cellphones connected to cyberspace would create unacceptable behavior among teens.
 From toddlers to teens, electronic devices have become part of their lives.
-Cutting your teens off from cellphones and iPads could be full of arguments because you are cutting them off from their friends.
-Your teens could become violent and aggressive when you confiscate their phones or try to search their mobile phones.
-The socially networked teens have their virtual world to meet friends similar to real–life.
-Parents should know about the outcomes of taking teen’s cellphones away.
+Parents should know about the outcomes of taking the child’s phone away.
 Now the question arises, should parents come between a teenager and her smartphone?

-We used to see our kids spending too much time on phones and taping all the time on the screen.
+We used to see our kids spending too much time on phones and tapping all the time on the screen.
 Finally, we realize that teens are missing real-life communication and meetings.
 Though virtual communication has its benefits, at the same time, it could make your teens introvert.
 The social media activities of teens are similar to hanging out on playgrounds because social networks do provide such privileges virtually, according to Alice Marwick, principal research at Microsoft New England.
 She has spent almost a decade studying youth social media usage.

-Social networking platforms enable teens to interact with each other, like messaging, voice and video calls, and media sharing without adult oversight.
-Adult supervision in real–life is a hindrance between teenagers, but cellphones connected to the internet provide complete privacy.
-Limits communication on social networks makes teenagers comfortable while having a conversation with known and unknown virtual friends.
-“The Social Lives of Networked teen” is a book written by Dr. Boyd.
+“The Social Lives of Networked Teens” is a book written by Dr. Boyd.
 The book explains the digital social lives of young people.
-The social communication channels, like Facebook, Tumblr, Instagram, and many more enable teenagers to express themselves fully and get their digital citizenship.
+Popular social communication channels, like Facebook, Tumblr, Instagram, and many more enable teenagers to express themselves fully and get their digital citizenship.
 Young teenagers are doing experiments with an identity in terms of selfies, slang, and by sharing media on social networks.

-Social Media Is Replacing Real-lives Relationships – The Study Says
+The Study Says- Social Media Is Replacing Real-lives Relationships

 A new study finds that internet addiction among teenagers is a serious issue.
 A poll revealed that adolescents have weak control over time spent online, over their activity timelines, and priority setting.